General Study Structure

 You choose one of the following independent of your specialization:

-Non-Technical Modules are not marked, only passed/not passed!
+Non-Technical Modules are not graded, only passed/not passed!

 The Master Thesis is a 6 month (1 semester) project at the end of the program.
 You choose a topic from the institute offerings or in collaboration with a professor/supervisor.